The MIX. Microfinance lending data by country and lending institution.

 UN Data.
 Wide range of economic, social, cultural, and demographic indicators: population, environment, health, economics, technology, trade, refugees, and more.

-U.S. Overseas Loans and Grants (Green Book).
-Loans and grants from the US government each fiscal year by purpose and country.
+U.S. Foreign Aid Explorer.
+Loans and grants from the US government each fiscal year by purpose, country, and partner organization over time.
+Includes data from USAID,

 World Development Indicators.
 Time series data from 1960 for 207 countries in the areas of population, labour, education, economics, the environment and much more.